 Believe me when I say it’s best to start with quite sturdy bugs – worms and snails are a good place to start – they are generally bigger than other animals but they need control to pick them up especially when they are wriggling away – you can dig over the soil with your child – great for developing some of the bigger muscles needed for writing as well! – then have fun picking up and counting the worms and transfering them from place to place.

 Pinching, pullling, moudling all fantastic activities for those little hands to develop their fine motor skills – add in some extra’s – googley eyes, pipe cleaners, pom poms etc… and you extend the fine motor control as they start to form shapes and creatures with the playdough and extras.
+Find our recipes for Fine Motor skills and see which one will be best for you and your preschooler to make.

 Threading or Sewing